StevenClontz/prof.clontz.org/classes/2018/06/ma237/index.md

 Google Drive team folder provided by the instructor, to serve as notes for that team (including students that were absent that day).

-Students that fail to make an honest effort to complete Activities and record solutions to Google Drive will become Inactive.
+Students that attend class but refuse to participate in completing Activities on the whiteboard or refuse to document solutions to Google Drive will become Inactive.

 ## Readiness Assurance

 Before each module of the course, students are given a list of materials for review.
-Readiness for that module will be assessed on a Readiness Assurance Test, first individually (iRAT), and then as a team (tRAT).
+Readiness for that module will be assessed on a **Readiness Assurance Test**, first individually (iRAT), and then as a team (tRAT).
 High scores reflect sufficient preparedness for the module, while low scores demonstrate a need for further review.

-Students that earn below a 70% average on the iRAT and tRAT will become Inactive.
+Students that earn below a 70% average on an iRAT and tRAT will become Inactive.

+## Attendance

+Attendance will be taken daily.
+Generally, only absences that have been previously approved by the instructor or that are related to a medical issue (with accompanying documentation from a medical professional) will be considered excused.

+Students that accumulate two consecutive unexcused absences will become Inactive.

+## Peer Evaluation Survey

+Students will be asked to complete a Peer Evaluation Survey occasionally during the semester to evaluate their teammates.
+Students that receive excessive negative feedback will become Inactive.

 ## Mastery Quizzes

-Beginning with the second Friday of classes, each Friday is set aside for a weekly **Mastery Quiz**.
-Every student will receive a personalized quiz generated based on their most recent progress report.
-This generated quiz will include one exercise for every course Standard covered in class for which the student can earn a **✓** by demonstrating mastery.
+As scheduled on the class [Calendar][calendar],
+Active students will be asked to complete 25-minute **Mastery Quizzes**.
+Each standard covered in class will appear on the next two scheduled Mastery Quizzes.
+In addition, Active students will be offered several 55-minute **Comprehensive Mastery Quizzes** that include exercises for every standard covered in the class so far, with a limit to the number of solutions that may be submitted.
 All submissions are due by the end of the class period.

-When possible, the full class period will be set aside for these quizzes.
-However, up to 25 minutes of Friday classes may be used to wrap up coverage of material, leaving at least 25 minutes for the Mastery Quiz.
+Inactive students may take the quiz for practice, but their solutions may not be submitted.

+Quizzes are randomized for each student based upon the most recent progress report; standards that have already been completely mastered by a student will not appear on the personalized quiz.

 ### Marking Quizzes

 Each submitted solution will be marked as follows:

-* **✓** ("checkmark" or "mastery" mark):
+* **Mastery Mark ✓**:
   The solution demonstrates complete mastery of the given standard.
-* **✱** ("star" or "revision" mark):
+* **Revision Mark ✱**:
   The solution might demonstrate complete mastery of the given standard, but needs to be revised for clarity/accuracy.
-* **⚠** ("caution" or "issues" mark):
+* **Issues Mark ⚠**:
   The solution demonstrates partial understanding of the given standard, but has one or more issues that suggest that further study is required to develop complete mastery.